amsam0/doc-sync/README.md

     determine these values.
 -   Rustdoc code blocks such as ` ```ignore ` will appear as plain text after being converted to markdown.
 This may be fixable in the future when we stop using rustdoc as we will need a way to store data on items, but for now only normal rust code blocks (` ``` `) will appear as rust after being converted to markdown.
+-   doc-sync does not play well with `#[doc = ...]`, especially include_str!.
+When we stop depending on rustdoc this should be fixed

 Here is an incomplete list of situations doc-sync probably won't support ever: